- Diversified Broccoli: 4 Unique Types | Recommendations for Success with an Important (but Sensitive) Crop

 DIRECT SEEDING: Sow 3 seeds per foot, ½" deep, rows 18–36" apart, thinning to one plant in each group.

-PINCHING: For some varieties, side shoot production can be encouraged by pinching the apical bud at first emergence.
+PINCHING: For some varieties, side-shoot production can be increased by pinching the initial head as soon as it forms.
 See individual varieties for pinching recommendations.

 HARVEST: Before flower buds open, cut stems of central head and side shoots.
-Stems 4–6" in length can be bunched for sale or sold loose.
-Recommend harvesting regularly to encourage continued production.
+Stems 4–8" in length can be bunched for sale or sold loose.
+Harvest regularly to encourage continued production.

 DAYS TO MATURITY: Sprouting broccoli: From transplant date to central head harvest, side shoots will follow.
 Spring raab: From direct seeding.